Diwali celebrations in Pakistan

 “Since there’s no event happening here, people will usually go to the Mandir.
 However, we get ready and visit people.
 And I’ll make a Rangoli.”

-Anjali Chawla talks a bit about the festival and describes how her family celebrates the occasion:
+Anjali Chawla talks a bit about the festival of Diwali in Pakistan and describes how her family celebrates the occasion:

 “Firstly, we clean the entire house as we believe that it is essential for our house to be clean and spiritual enough.
 This is also because we believe that Laxmi Mata arrives at the house on the day of Diwali.
 During the evening, the entire family gets ready and performs the religious prayers of Diwali – the Laxmi Pooja or Diwali Pooja.
 After that, we visit the temples and distribute sweets to all our friends and family – including both Hindus and Muslims.
 And ones from other religions, too.
 After that, the entire family unites and has dinner together to enjoy this spiritual day.
 This not only creates a feeling of oneness among the entire family but also gives an opportunity for all the members to spend time together.”

-It’s interesting to note how the essential framework of Diwali celebrations is pretty similar to how any other religious festival is celebrated.
+It’s interesting to note how the essential framework of Diwali celebrations in Pakistan is pretty similar to how any other religious festival is celebrated.

 Moreover, the idea of Hindus and Muslims celebrating together in harmony sounds absolutely wonderful as well.
 We sincerely wish our Hindu friends a Happy Diwali.
 May this year be joyous and prosperous for you all.